Some Properties of Distal Actions on Locally Compact Groups

 \end{section}

 \begin{section}{Distal and Pointwise Distal Groups}

 In this section we compare distality and pointwise distality of certain actions.
-We know from Rosenblatt \cite{Ro} that distality, pointwise distality and polynomial growth are all equivalent properties for a connected Lie group.
+We know from Rosenblatt \cite{Ro} that distality, pointwise distality and polynomial growth are all equivalent properties for any almost connected group.
 This is not true in general as there are abelian extensions of compact groups that are pointwise distal but not distal (see Example 2.5 of \cite{JR}).
-There are also examples for $\Z$-extensions of compact groups which are not poinwise distal.
-Our first result generalizes the result of Rosenblatt \cite{Ro} mentioned above.
+There are also examples of $\Z$-extensions of compact groups which are not poinwise distal.
+Our first result shows a relation between polynomial growth and distality for groups which need not be almost connected.

 \bt Let $G$ be a compactly generated locally compact group of polynomial growth.
 Then $G$ has a compact normal subgroup $C$ such that $G/C$ is distal and the conjugacy action of $G$ on $C$ is ergodic. \et